 - Baking Cookies – Jordan is in the northern hemisphere, which means it celebrates Christmas during the winter, and, contrary to popular belief, the Jordan in December weather is actually very cold!
 In fact, Jordan in December is at its coldest.

 That explains why baking goodies is such a popular Christmas tradition.
 A few days before Christmas, Jordanian women gather to bake traditional cookies called ka’ak and ma’amoul.
 These delicious date-filled cookies are made different from family to family, but the basics are a buttery dough, usually made with semolina, and a very sweet stuffing, usually of dates or nuts.

-- Christmas Trees and Decorations – Of course, Jordanians also love to decorate trees and their houses with Christmas ornaments.
+- Christmas Trees and Decorations – Of course, Jordanians who celebrate Christmas also love to decorate trees and their houses with Christmas ornaments.
 While you will see shopping malls and boulevards showcasing their best Christmas outfit, houses will look quite plain.
 Jordanians tend to focus more on decorating the interior rather than the exterior of their houses.
 So don’t expect to see glittering reindeer sculptures on top of the roof like in American houses.